 The damage from a roof leak can be devastating.
 That’s true whether the damage is focused on just one room or the structure is a total loss because of a catastrophic water leak.

-This is because roof leaks are a particularly serious concern.
-Leaks are known to undermine the stability of the framework, and this means that the integrity of your home or office may be at stake.
-Damage from a leaky roof can even represent a threat to your health.
-As water seeps into your home, it soaks into floors, insulation and wood.
-These conditions are ideal for developing mold and mildew.
+This is because roof leaks are a serious concern.
+Leaks undermine the stability of the framework, and this means that the integrity of your home or office may be at stake.

 Frequently, the first sign of a roof leak is a water stain on the ceiling or wall.
-They are typically ringed with an ugly brown color, and can be difficult to see when located in dark corners.
-Even though the stain may be small, the leak could be quite significant.
-Further investigation is warranted.
+They are typically ringed with an ugly brown color and can be difficult to see when located in dark corners.
+The leak could be pretty significant, even though the stain may be small.

 The signs of a leaky roof may also be seen on the building’s exterior.
-Peer up under the roof line.
-If you see water spots, then your roof’s flashing may be failing.
-Similarly, if you see any moss or mold on exterior walls, then a leak may be to blame.
+Check under the roofline; if you see water spots, then your roof’s flashing may be failing.
+Similarly, if you notice any moss or mold on exterior walls, a leak may be to blame.

-When you periodically look up at your roof, do you see any missing shingles?
+Do you see any missing shingles when you look up at your roof?
 If so, then you may be experiencing a leaky roof.
-Perhaps the damage is only in the attic so far, but one heavy downpour may be all that it takes to change that.
 Get it checked out immediately to prevent further damage.